 When it comes to toughness, nothing compares to the hardy Knob Thorn.
 This deciduous tree is fire and termite resistant and has some of the most resilient timber in the world.
-Although it serves no human benefits, its leaves and fruit are staple diets for a variety of Southern African fauna like giraffe, elephants and kudu.
+Although it serves no human benefits, the leaves and fruit are staple diets for a variety of Southern African fauna like giraffe, elephants and kudu.
 Monkeys and baboons can often be seen eating the flowers.
 The Knob Thorn is definitely one of the toughest trees in Southern Africa.
-And, if you happen to be in the bush, who can forget about the magnificent Marula tree.
+And, if you happen to be in the bush, who can forget about the magnificent Marula tree?
 Cultivation of this deciduous tree stretches back for thousands of years.
-In fact, recent archaeological evidence have shown that Marulas have been cultivated for their delicious fruit as early as 10 000 BCE.
-The Marula fruit is very juicy and has an extremely high vitamin C count and is often used in the manufacture of alcoholic beverages.
+In fact, recent archaeological evidence have shown that Marulas have been cultivated for their delicious fruit as early as 10 000 BC.
+The Marula fruit is very juicy and has an extremely high vitamin content and is often used in the manufacture of alcoholic beverages.

 Get In Touch

 … and get to know your favourite indigenous tree, its botanical name, common name in English, Afrikaans and the local African language, age...